PO Box 533, Sydney, NSW 2000, Australia

 Follow these procedures to prepare the area and install the weed barrier:

-• To get the best coverage, clear the area with weeds, grass, and other plants.
+To get the best coverage, clear the area of weeds, grass, and other plants.

-• Pin the barrier in place with pegs or garden staples every few feet for a stronghold, solid protection, and a more seamless appearance.
+Pin the barrier in place with pegs or garden staples at intervals of every few feet for a strong hold, solid protection, and a more seamless appearance.
 Another alternative is to use sandbags or rocks.

-• Spread a layer of mulch, pebbles, or gravel over the barrier if desired.
-This decorative layer may improve your garden's aesthetic, reduce UV damage to the barrier, preserve soil moisture, and help prevent weed development.
+Spread a layer of mulch, pebbles, or gravel over the barrier if desired.
+This decorative layer may enhance your garden’s aesthetic, reduce UV damage to the barrier, conserve soil moisture, and help prevent weed growth.

 Google Rating